 However, we have solutions to fix your issue in time –

-- Unplug your keyboard immediately if you spilled any liquid over it.
+1. Unplug your keyboard immediately if you spill any liquid over it.
 Your USB keyboard can be easily unplugged without powering off your computer.

-- If you have spilled any liquid other than water, check on your keyboard for stickiness.
-If you find it sticky you need cleaning further.
+3. If you have spilled any liquid other than water, check on your keyboard for stickiness.
+If you find it sticky you need to clean it further.

 Precautions while cleaning Mechanical Keyboard